dssg/hitchhikers-guide/sources/curriculum/0_before_you_start/prerequisites/email.md

 Hey DSSG 2019 Fellows!

-We’re SUPER stoked that DSSG 2019 is less than a couple of weeks away.
+We’re excited that DSSG 2019 is comning up soon!

 A lot of you have expressed both excitement about the fellowship and trepidation about being prepared.
 We are here to help!
 Here is a guide of everything you need to install before showing up in Chicago, on your machine as well as in your brain.